-One of my favorite things about teaching is that no matter how long you’ve been in the classroom, each class has its own unique personality and set of needs.
-Because of this, every September brings new opportunities and challenges, especially with classroom management.
+Every school year brings new opportunities and challenges, especially with classroom management.
 Inevitably, situations will escalate in the classroom, such as when students refuse to do work or challenge authority.
-As we prepare for a new school year, the Crisis Prevention Institute (CPI) shares these de-escalation tips for teachers to help us respond effectively when students push our buttons.
+In preparation for a new school year, and in partnership with the Crisis Prevention Institute (CPI), we’re sharing de-escalation tips for teachers to help us respond effectively when students push our buttons.

 “Our students look to us to set the tone in the classroom,” says John Kellerman, a former middle school teacher and assistant principal who now works for CPI.
 “If we focus on what we can control, and highlight the positives, good things follow.
 When we highlight the negatives, fear and anxiety follow.”

 One of the most helpful things we can do when a student is misbehaving or acting out in class is to give them respectful, simple, and reasonable limits.
 If a student argues with us, we might say, “I care about you too much to argue.
 I’ll be happy to discuss this with you as soon as the arguing stops.”
 When a student yells, we can try saying, “I’ll be able to listen as soon as your voice is as calm as mine.”
 If a student won’t do their work, we set a positive limit and say, “After your work is done, you’ll have five free minutes to talk.”